madhavgupta6803/Soc-Project/README.md

 * STEP 5 : Wait for the model training as it takes about 7-8 hours
 * STEP 6 : Run the last cell and a file named as AI_composed_music.mid will be saved
 * STEP 7 : Play the file AI_composed_music.mid
-* You have composed your own music by using AI.
+* STEP 8 : You have composed your own music by using AI.
 Some of the parameters can be tweaked in the code for different results.